Kent State shootings: Memorials and remembrances

 On May 4, 1970, Kent State students protested on the Commons against the U.S. invasion of Cambodia and the presence of the Ohio National Guard called to campus to quell demonstrations.
 Guardsman advanced, driving students past Taylor Hall.
 A small group of protesters taunted the Guard from the Prentice Hall parking lot.
 The Guard marched back to the Pagoda, where members of Company A, 145th Infantry, and Troop G, 107th Armored Cavalry, turned and fired 61–67 shots during thirteen seconds.
 Four students were killed: Allison Krause, Jeffrey Miller, Sandra Scheuer, and William Schroeder.
 Nine students were wounded: Alan Canfora, John Cleary, Thomas Grace, Dean Kahler, Joseph Lewis, D. Scott MacKenzie, James Russell, Robert Stamps, and Douglas Wrentmore.
 Those shot were 20 to 245 yards away from the Guard.
 The Report of the President's Commission on Campus Unrest concluded that the shootings were "unnecessary, unwarranted, and inexcusable."

 In 2008, Kent State University announced plans to construct a May 4 Visitors' Center in a room in Taylor Hall.
 The center was officially opened in May 2013, on the anniversary of the shootings.

 A 17.24 acre area was listed as "Kent State Shootings Site" on the National Register of Historic Places on February 23, 2010.
 Places normally cannot be added to the Register until they have been significant for at least fifty years, and only cases of "exceptional importance" can be added sooner.
 The entry was announced as the featured listing in the National Park Service's weekly list of March 5, 2010.
 Contributing resources in the site are: Taylor Hall, the Victory Bell, Lilac Lane and Boulder Marker, The Pagoda, Solar Totem, and the Prentice Hall Parking Lot.
 The National Park Service stated the site "is considered nationally significant given its broad effects in causing the largest student strike in United States history, affecting public opinion about the Vietnam War, creating a legal precedent established by the trials subsequent to the shootings, and for the symbolic status the event has attained as a result of a government confronting protesting citizens with unreasonable deadly force."

 Every year on the anniversary of the shootings, notably on the 40th anniversary in 2010, students and others who were present share remembrances of the day and its impact on their lives.
-Among them are Nick Saban, who was a freshman in 1970 and later won seven college football National Championships as the head coach of the LSU Tigers and Alabama Crimson Tide football teams; surviving student Tom Grace, who was shot in the foot; Kent State faculty member Jerry Lewis; photographer John Filo; and others.
+Among them are Nick Saban, who was a freshman in 1970 and later won seven college football National Championships as the head coach of the LSU Tigers and Alabama Crimson Tide football teams; surviving student Tom Grace, who was shot in the foot; Kent State faculty member Jerry Lewis (died 2026); and photographer John Filo.

 In 2016, the site of the shootings was named as a National Historic Landmark.

 In September 2016, Kent State University Libraries Department of Special Collections and Archives began a project, sponsored by a grant from the National Archives' National Historical Publications and Records Commission, to digitize materials related to the actions and reactions surrounding the shootings.